isomerpages/moe-tanjongkatongsec/_useful-links/Parents/Direct School Admission (DSA).md

 </p>
 <p>Applicants who meet all the criteria are not guaranteed a shortlist or
 offer.</p>
-<p>TK reserves the right to the final decision on the acceptance of students
+<p>The school reserves the right to the final decision on the acceptance
-based on the above admission criteria and other considerations such as their performance at the interviews and sports trials.</p>
+of students based on the above admission criteria and other considerations such as their performance at the assessments or sports trials.
+The teachers may also conduct interviews with the applicants.</p>
 <p></p>
 <p><strong>Schedule</strong>
 </p>